-She has made appearances with the St. Louis Symphony, Houston Symphony, Seattle Symphony, Oregon Symphony, Colorado Symphony, Rochester Philharmonic, Honolulu Symphony, Royal Philharmonic Concert Orchestra, Stockholm Concert Orchestra, Spanish Philharmonic, Chicago Philharmonic, Classic FM Radio Orchestra of Bulgaria, National Orchestra of Mexico, Video Game Orchestra of Boston, Kitchener-Waterloo Symphony (Toronto), Orchestra Massacarra (Milan), Spanish National Youth Orchestra (JONDE), Florida Orchestra, Classic FM Radio Orchestra of Bulgaria, Plastic Acid Orchestra (Vancouver), Lithuanian National Symphony Orchestra, Junge Deutsche Philharmonie, Bundes Jugend Orchestra, Niederrheinische Symphoniker, LOH Orchestra Sonderhausen, Berliner Symphoniker, Giessen Philharmonic, Aalborg Symphony Orchestra, (Denmark), Macedonian Philharmonic, Jeunesses Musicales Deutschland, Les Musicales du Trophee, (France), and the Colorado Music Festival, as well as free lance orchestras in Switzerland, Belgium, Netherlands, Italy, and Ireland.
+She has made appearances with the St. Louis Symphony, Houston Symphony, Seattle Symphony, San Diego Symphony, Oregon Symphony, Colorado Symphony, Rochester Philharmonic, Honolulu Symphony, Royal Philharmonic Concert Orchestra, Stockholm Concert Orchestra, Spanish Philharmonic, National Orchestra of Mexico, Kitchener-Waterloo Symphony (Toronto), Spanish National Youth Orchestra (JONDE), Florida Orchestra, Dallas Pops Orchestra, Classic FM Radio Orchestra of Bulgaria, Plastic Acid Orchestra (Vancouver), Lithuanian National Symphony Orchestra, Junge Deutsche Philharmonie, Bundes Jugend Orchestra, Niederrheinische Symphoniker, LOH Orchestra Sonderhausen, Berliner Symphoniker, Giessen Philharmonic, Aalborg Symphony Orchestra, Macedonian Philharmonic, Jeunesses Musicales Deutschland, Les Musicales du Trophee, with the Monte Carlo Philharmonic, Colorado Music Festival Orchestra, Westchester Chamber Orchestra, as well as free-lance orchestras in Switzerland, Belgium, Netherlands, Italy, and Ireland.

 Ms. Andersson is producer and creator of Women Warriors: The Voices of Change, a live-to-picture symphony production featuring the music of eight celebrated female composers synced to a silent 70 minute documentary film.
 This original production premiered at Alice Tully Hall, Lincoln Center on September 20th, 2019.